A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: XAI Techniques for language models

-In this section we investigate techniques to explain textual data.
 Most of the information available worldwide is in text form, from legal documents to medical reports.
 A variety of deep learning models have been applied to improve and automate complex language tasks.
-Examples of such tasks include, but are not limited to, tokenization, text classification, speech recognition, machine translation, image caption generation, machine translation, question answering system creation, and document summarization.
+Examples of such tasks include, but are not limited to, tokenization, text classification, speech recognition, machine translation, and document summarizing.

-Due to the complexity of these NLP models, a strand of explainability research focuses on facilitating the identification of different features that contribute to their outputs \cite{kokhlikyan2020captum}.
-Natural Language Processing models' attempt to extract information and insights from natural language data.
-Danilevsky et al. \cite{danilevsky2020} clustered the XAI literature for NLP with respect to the type of explanation (i.e., post-hoc, self-explaining), and whether the information or justification for the model’s prediction concerns a specific input (i.e., local), or the functioning of the model as a whole (i.e., global).
-Their taxonomy identified five main explanations techniques, namely: feature importance\cite{voskarides2015}, surrogate model\cite{ribeiro2016modelagnostic}, example-driven\cite{croce2019}, provenance-based\cite{zadeh2018}, and declarative induction\cite{prllochs2019}.

-Among the existing NLP models, we analyzed transformers models for two pivotal reasons: they rely on the attention mechanism (i.e., initially designed for neural machine translation), and they are exceptionally effective for common natural language understanding (NLU) and natural language generation (NLG) tasks \cite{vaswani2017attention}.
-Transformer models are general-purpose architectures such as BERT and GPT-2.
+Among the existing Natural Language Processing (NLP) models, we analyzed transformers models for two pivotal reasons: they rely on the attention mechanism (i.e., initially designed for neural machine translation), and they are exceptionally effective for common natural language understanding (NLU) and natural language generation (NLG) tasks \cite{vaswani2017attention}.
+Transformer models are general-purpose architectures such as

 The Transformer architecture works by weighing the influence of different parts of the input data, and aims at reducing sequential computation by relying entirely on the self-attention mechanism to compute a representation of its inputs and outputs \cite{vaswani2017attention}.
 In practice, the encoder represents the input as a set of key-value pairs, ($\mathcal{K}, \mathcal{V}$), of dimension $dk$ and $dv$ respectively.
 The decoder packs the previous output into a query $\mathcal{Q}$ of dimension $m$ and obtains next output by mapping this query against the set of keys and values \cite{weng2018attention}.
-The matrix of outputs, also called score matrix, determines the importance a specific word has with respect to other words.
+The matrix of outputs, also called score matrix, determines the importance of a specific word with respect to other words.
 The score matrix is the result of a scaled dot-product where the weight assigned to each output is determined by the dot-product of the query and all keys (Eq. \ref{attention_transformer}).

 The attention mechanism repeats $h$ times with different, learned linear projections of the queries, keys and values to $dk$, $dk$ and $dv$ dimensions, respectively.
 The independent attention outputs of each learned projection are then concatenated and linearly transformed into the expected dimension \cite{weng2018attention}.